Belk Place

 Located in the heart of Uptown Charlotte, the Belk Place campus includes Foundation For The Carolinas‘ offices, the Levine Conference Center, the Sonia and Isaac Luski Gallery and Bank of America Stage.

-The campus is named in honor of the late Claudia and John M. Belk, as well as Katherine Belk and the late Thomas M. Belk for their civic contributions.
+The campus is named in honor of the late Claudia and John M. Belk, as well as the late Katherine Belk and the late Thomas M. Belk for their civic contributions.
 In addition to a multitude of civic contributions to our region, the Belk family generously contributed $8 million to support the restoration of the Carolina Theatre.

 Your Home For Civic Engagement